 If your child has a food allergy or intolerance, you must inform the school so we can update our records.
 If your child has an allergy that requires them to have a special menu then you need to apply via the HCL website.
 We are unable to provide a school dinner until this has been done.
 We advise you to apply for the special menu even if you intend on providing a home packed lunch as you will not be able to order a school dinner at all, including Christmas dinner, if the special menu is not in place.

-Hello, I am Mrs. Brocklehurst, and I am new to Almond Hill as I only joined in January of this year, so we are all going to be learning together.
-I am excited about meeting you all and learning about the exciting topics that we have planned for the year.
+Hello, I am Mrs. Brocklehurst, I am excited about meeting you all and learning about the exciting topics that we have planned for the year.
 I have taught in different year groups from Reception up to year 6!
-I am especially interested in your journey into Junior school as the Deputy Head but also as a parent, as I have twins that are starting Junior school at the same time as you!

-My favourite subjects are English (as I love reading and writing and am always buying new picture books to share with anyone who will listen!)
-I also love PE and the outdoors (keeping fit and walking my dogs, who you will hear lots about!) and Art (as I like being creative and learning in different ways).
+My favourite subjects are English as I love reading and writing and am always buying new picture books to share with anyone who will listen!
+I also love PE and the outdoors (keeping fit and walking my dogs, who you will hear lots about!) and Art!
+I like being creative and learning in different ways.
 I am really looking forward to the start of our school year together and creating our classroom for all the exciting adventures that we are going to go on.

 At Almond Hill, we believe ‘Learning Behaviours’ help prepare our children with the skills to help them adapt to the future challenges they will face in an ever changing world.
 Children who are inspired learners have the confidence to recognise that by working hard and focusing on learning these skills they can achieve success.